-At first I thought it was taken at No. 4 Manning Depot in Quebec City.
-I quickly had identified Eugène.
+At first I thought that photo was taken at No. 4 Manning Depot in Quebec City.
+I had quickly identified Eugène.

-I had this other picture Jacques Gagnon shared.
+I had this other picture which Jacques Gagnon shared.

 There was something written on the back…

-Pretty easy to identify who were on it and where it was taken thanks to Eugène.
+Pretty easy to identify who were on it and where it was taken thanks to Eugène’s handwriting.